bonnetteumutoni/Prime/README.md

-I created three html files, one for signup form another for signin form and the table and linked them
+I created three html files, one for signup form another for signin form and the table.